orbs-network/orbs-spec/pos-architecture/specifications/mirroring-agent.md

-# Voting Processing Agent
+# Voting Mirroring Agent
-> The Voting Processing Agent is responsible for mirroring voting and delegation transactions and to initiate voting processing.
+> The Voting Mirroring Agent is responsible for mirroring voting and delegation transactions and to initiate voting processing.
 Anyone may operate an agent.
-The network does not trust the agent or assumes honest behaviour and only requires the existence of at least one agent that follows the protocol.
+The network does not trust the agent or assumes an honest behaviour and only requires the existence of at least one agent that follows the protocol.

 ## Parameters
 * `VOTE_MIRRORING_PERIOD_LENGTH_IN_BLOCKS` - the time after an election event when processing can start.
 Mirroring may continue until the end of the mirroring period.